FormidableLabs/react-swipeable/README.md

 ### preventDefaultTouchmoveEvent Details

 **`preventDefaultTouchmoveEvent`** prevents the browser's [touchmove](https://developer.mozilla.org/en-US/docs/Web/Events/touchmove) event.
-Can use this to stop the browser from scrolling while a user swipe is being tracked.
+Use this to stop the browser from scrolling while a user swipes.
 * `e.preventDefault()` is only called when:
   * `preventDefaultTouchmoveEvent: true`
   * `trackTouch: true`
-  * the currently tracked swipe has an associated `onSwiping` or `onSwiped` handler/prop
+  * the users current swipe has an associated `onSwiping` or `onSwiped` handler/prop
 * if `preventDefaultTouchmoveEvent: true` then `touchHandlerOption` defaults to `{ passive: false }`
 * if `preventDefaultTouchmoveEvent: false` then `touchHandlerOption` defaults to `{ passive: true }`